-From Jennifer on March 20th, 2009 in Window Replacement
+From Margaret Everton on March 20, 2009 in Window Replacement

 April 15th is a date that looms over all our heads like a swollen, angry black cloud that we know will burst open upon us.
 The only question is: how bad will it be?
 Hoping to make it not so bad, President Obama signed a stimulus package with the desire to alleviate some of the hardships facing American citizens today.
 Part of his stimulus package includes stipulations for tax credits, which can be earned by homeowners who make energy efficient improvements to their primary residence.

 While some of these tax credits were already in existence before Obama took office, there are some changes which need to be sorted out to ensure you purchase qualifying materials and file for the credit properly.
 One of the changes - for the better - is that the tax credit cap has increased to $1500 for home improvements.
 Keep in mind, though, that the cap is for a combined credit of the years 2009 and 2010 - not for each year, but for both together.